theneva/dissertation/src/method.md

 Answers to the research questions for this thesis has two main audiences: the aim is to provide practitioners with a tool for evaluating and comparing strategies to deployment, as well as to bridge the academic gap between microservices and continuous deployment.
 Establishing an initial framework based on the literature and interviews with practitioners, and incrementally improving the framework by applying it to realistic deployment strategies is a safe way to ensure industry relevance.
 Thus, Design Science is a good fit for this study.

 @hevner:dsr:2004 defined _IT artefacts_ to include constructs, models, and methods used in development and use of Information Systems, but exclude matters of people and organisational elements.
-The artefact generated from the project presented in this thesis is the framework for evaluating and comparing strategies for Automated Continuous Delivery (ACD).
+The artefact generated from the project presented in this thesis is the framework for evaluating and comparing strategies for Continuous Microservice Delivery (CMD).

-The artefact is iteratively evaluated by implementing multiple strategies for ACD, and testing the framework by using it to evaluate each strategy.
+The artefact is iteratively evaluated by implementing multiple strategies for CMD, and testing the framework by using it to evaluate each strategy.
 The artefact provides guidance on how to search the solution space for a problem, and is thus a _method_ [@hevner:dsr:2004, p.
 79].

 @hevner:dsr:2004 [p.
 83] presented seven Design-Science Research Guidelines for conducting Design Science Research.
 Their table is reproduced in Table @tbl:design-science-research-guidelines-mapped, and additionally mapped to the expected outcomes of this study.